sfc-gh-ccardillo/app-scaffold/README.md

 To drop the frontend and backend services, run the `make teardown-services` command in your terminal.

 To drop the compute resources previously created, run the `make teardown-compute` command in your terminal.

+# App Development

+## Run/Upgrade App
+**`make app-dev-run`**

+To create the application for development purposes, you can run `make app-dev-run`.
+After the application is running, the same command can be used to futher iterate on the application.
+For example, if you launch the app and change the Streamlit, you can just run `make app-dev-run` again and see your changes reflected in the existing application.

+## Teardown App
+**`make app-dev-teardown`**

+To teardown the app, you can run `make app-dev-teardown`.
+For consistency's sake, `make teardown-app` is also an available command for tearing down the application.